ruma/ruma/CONTRIBUTING.md

 In general, try to replicate the coding style that is already present.
 Specifically:

+### Naming

+For internal consistency, ruma uses American spelling for variable names.
+Actual values may differ, as the matrix specification has a mix of British and American English.

 ### Common Types

 When writing endpoint definitions, use the following mapping from request /